Oktopost/Squid/Docs/Source/References/Insert/defaultValues.rst

 	public function defaultValues(array $default)

-Set the values that should be use when a record passed to :ref:`insert_values` or :ref:`insert_valuesBulk` is missing a column that's required for this insert command.
+Set the values that should be used when a record passed to :ref:`insert_values` or :ref:`insert_valuesBulk` is missing a column that's required for this insert command.

 See the :ref:`insert_into` method for more information on how the required columns are detected.